Get your flu shot

 Where to get your flu shot

-Flu shots will be available at many locations across Peel, including:
+Free flu shots continue to be are available at many locations across Peel, including:

 - Family Doctors’ offices

 - Walk-in clinics